jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ### Audio channels

-Selects the number of audio channels to be used for communication between client and server.
+Selects the number of audio channels to be used for communication between client and Server.

 **Note**: It is preferable to run separate client instances per voice/instrument, with each client given its own ini file, rather than using this built-in mono pair to stereo mixer.